-A digital behaviour change intervention, 'Germ Defence', has previously been shown to increase handwashing in the home and reduce respiratory tract infection in a randomised controlled trial of more than 20,000 adults [11].
-Germ Defence was originally developed using the person-based approach, drawing on in-depth qualitative understandings of target users, alongside theory and evidence, to develop detailed understandings of how to overcome the behavioural barriers users might encounter to engaging with the target behaviours [12].
+A digital behaviour-change intervention, 'Germ Defence', exists as a website to help users to understand the measures to take and when to take them in order to avoid infection.
+These measures include hand washing and ventilating rooms, and the intervention guides users through behaviour-change techniques to adopt better health habits and find ways to solve any barriers [11].
+Germ Defence has previously been shown to increase handwashing in the home and reduce the transmission of respiratory tract infections in a randomised controlled trial of more than 20,000 adults [11].
+Germ Defence was originally developed using the person-based approach, drawing on in-depth qualitative understandings of target users, alongside theory and evidence, to develop detailed understandings of how to overcome the behavioural barriers users might encounter in engaging with the target behaviours [12].
 The intervention incorporated information, personalised goal setting, environmental prompting, and persuasive communications to increase motivation.
-A process evaluation demonstrated Germ Defence was effective for both men and women, older and younger adults, and for people with varying levels of education [13].
-In early 2020, Germ Defence was rapidly adapted for use during the COVID-19 pandemic by a team of medical, public health and behaviour change experts, and public contributors [14, 15].
-It was then disseminated through multiple pathways including public health and primary care networks, national and local press, television coverage and social media [14, 15].
+A process evaluation demonstrated Germ Defence was effective for both men and women, for older and younger adults, and for people with varying levels of education [13].
+In early 2020, Germ Defence was rapidly adapted for use during the COVID-19 pandemic by a team of medical, public health and behaviour-change experts, and public contributors [14,15].
+It was then disseminated through multiple pathways, including public health and primary care networks, national and local press, television coverage, and social media [14,15].
 Over 600,000 people have now used this version of Germ Defence.
 Research was needed to rapidly explore how Germ Defence could be adapted for use by parents, students, and teachers in both school and home settings during the COVID-19 pandemic.

-The aim of the present study was to use the person-based approach to rapidly adapt and optimise the existing Germ Defence for implementation in a school setting for use by students, school staff and parents as a whole school intervention.
+The aim of the present study was to use the person-based approach to rapidly adapt and optimise the existing Germ Defence for implementation in a school setting for use by students, school staff and parents as a whole-school intervention.